Wonderland Sydney: Ownership and acquisitions

-Eventually, in 1992, all of the Taft Broadcasting Parks were sold to Viacom and re-branded as Paramount Parks.
-However, Taft only had a minority stake in Australia's Wonderland and sold their stake to other Australian investors.
+In 1992, all of the Taft Broadcasting Parks were sold to Viacom and re-branded as Paramount Parks.
+However, Taft only had a minority stake in Australia's Wonderland and sold its stake to other Australian investors.
 Today, the five Paramount Parks continue successful operation, purchased in 2006 by amusement park operator Cedar Fair.

 Many of Australia's Wonderland's rides correlate to the rides at the former Paramount Parks still in operation today.
 The Bush Beast was identical in layout to the Wild Beast at Canada's Wonderland and Grizzly at Kings Dominion.

 The park was sold in 1997 to the Kuala Lumpur, based Sunway Group.
-Only one ride, Skyrider which was the former cable car at the Sydney Showgrounds, was added between the 1997 takeover and the park's closure.
+Only one ride, Skyrider which was the former cable car at the Sydney Showground, was added between the 1997 takeover and the park's closure.

 Closure

 CEO Stephen Galbraith stated the September 11 attacks, the 2002 Bali bombings, the collapse of HIH Insurance, the SARS virus, the bird flu virus, consistent losses on the Asian financial crisis, the collapse of Ansett Australia, the Iraq War and the 2003 bushfires all contributed to the park's closure.
 Sydney Morning Herald stated that Sunway Group "blames Wonderland's demise on everything except poor management".

 The gates shut for the last time on 26 April 2004, the day after the Anzac Day public holiday, and a complete demolition of the park was undertaken in September 2005.
 Most of the rides were sold to other amusement parks, while 'The Bush Beast', 'The Beastie' and 'The Snowy River Rampage' were demolished.
 A former employee made a list of what happened to some of the rides.
 Two of the park's camels were adopted by a family in Goulburn.

-The entry way signage at the time of closure, featuring Spider-Man and The Incredible Hulk, was sold to a junkyard in Londonderry in Sydney's north west where it remains today.
+The entry way signage at the time of closure, featuring Spider-Man and The Incredible Hulk, was sold to a junkyard in Londonderry in Sydney's north west.

 The site itself has since been turned into Interchange Park, an industrial estate, where remnants of the park remain in the surrounding bushland.
 One of the streets through the site retains the name "Wonderland Drive".